-When bidding to participate in a public procurement procedure, bidders have to conform strictly with the conditions notified by the contracting authority.
-Each bidder may submit a single offer, in Bulgarian, in a sealed non-transparent envelope delivered in person by the bidder or an authorised representative, or by recommended post with receipt of delivery.
-The bid price should be placed in a separate non-transparent envelope with the text "Предлагана цена” (Bid price) in an envelope containing the bid.
+When preparing bids to participate in a public contract selection procedure, bidders must strictly comply with the conditions announced by the contracting authority.
+Each participant is entitled to submit just one bid, in Bulgarian, in a sealed, non-transparent envelope, delivered in person by the bidder or an authorised representative, or by registered post with receipt of delivery.
+The bid price should be placed in a separate, non-transparent envelope, with “Предлагана цена” (Bid price) written on it, and enclosed with the envelope containing the bid.

-The PPL also provides for electronic bidding provided the conditions of the Electronic Documents and Electronic Signature Law are met.
+The Public Procurement Act (ZOP) also allows for e-bidding under the terms and conditions of the Electronic Documents and Electronic Signature Act (ZEDEP).

-The validity period of bids is the period in which bidders are bound by the terms of their bids.
+The validity period for bids is the time in which bidders are bound by the terms and conditions of their bids.

-Special public procurement contracts and offset programmes are awarded based on particular criteria which are set out in the offset programme bid assessment procedures.
+The awarding of special public contracts and offset programmes is based on certain criteria detailed in the procedures for assessing offset programme bids.

-The Offset Sector of the Economic Policy Directorate's Investment Offset Department reviews bids from companies that meet the criteria.
+The Offset section of the Offset Investments department at the Economic Policy Directorate reviews the bids received from companies that have met the conditions.

-The Bulgarian Development Bank offers long-term credits and helps small and medium-sized enterprises by implementing European finance programmes.
+The Bulgarian Development Bank offers long-term credit and assists small and medium-sized businesses in applying for EU funding programmes.